DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-23-degree-requirement-filter.md

 To address this, for the 2022 to 2023 cycle, we have asked providers to [tell us the minimum degree requirement](/publish-teacher-training-courses/degree-entry-requirements/) for each course as a structured question.

 This means that we are now able to let candidates filter courses according to the degree requirements, saving time.
+We hope this will mean less applications are unsuccessful due to not meeting the degree entry requirements.

 ## First iteration